cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 To be successful in this course, you will need the following technical
 skills:

--   Use the Campuswire class discussions
+-   Use the class discussions
 -   Create graphics and graphs and include them in Jupyter notebooks
 -   Work within two or more browser windows simultaneously.
 -   Open and access PDF files